England cricket team: 1990s

 If the 1980s were a low point for English Test cricket, then the 1990s were only a slight improvement.
 The arrival of Gooch as captain in 1990 forced a move toward more professionalism and especially fitness though it took some time for old habits to die.
-Even in 2011, one or two successful county players have been shown up as physically unfit for international cricket.
 Creditable performances against India and New Zealand in 1990 were followed by a hard-fought draw against the 1991 West Indies and a strong performance in the 1992 Cricket World Cup in which the England team finished as runners-up for the second consecutive World Cup, but landmark losses against Australia in 1990–91 and especially Pakistan in 1992 showed England up badly in terms of bowling.
 So bad was England's bowling in 1993 that Rod Marsh described England's pace attack at one point as "pie throwers".
-Having lost three of the first four Tests played in England in 1993, Gooch resigned to be replaced by Michael Atherton.
+Having lost three of the first four Tests played in England in 1993, Gooch resigned to be replaced by Michael Atherton.1992 also saw Scotland sever ties with the England and Wales team, and begin to compete as the Scotland national team.

 More selectorial problems abounded during Atherton's reign as new chairman of selectors and coach Ray Illingworth (then into his 60s) assumed almost sole responsibility for the team off the field.
 The youth policy which had seen England emerge from the West Indies tour of 1993–94 with some credit (though losing to a seasoned Windies team) was abandoned and players such as Gatting and Gooch were persisted with when well into their 30s and 40s.
 England continued to do well at home against weaker opponents such as India, New Zealand and a West Indies side beginning to fade but struggled badly against improving sides like Pakistan and South Africa.
 Atherton had offered his resignation after losing the 1997 Ashes series 3–2 having been 1–0 up after two matches – eventually to resign one series later in early 1998.
 England, looking for talent, went through a whole raft of new players during this period, such as Ronnie Irani, Adam Hollioake, Craig White, Graeme Hick and Mark Ramprakash.
-At this time, there were two main problems:
+Alec Stewart took the reins as captain in 1998, but another losing Ashes series and early World Cup exit cost him Test and ODI captaincy in 1999.
+This should not detract from the 1998 home Test series where England showed great fortitude to beat a powerful South African side 2–1.